 !!!Benefits of complementary peptide fragmentation techniques

-In MS-based sequencing, extensive fragmentation of peptide ions is essential to generate arrays of adjacent fragments that reveal the amino acid sequence, often referred to as ion ladders or sequence tags (\textbf{\autoref{fig:fig1.4}}a).
+In MS-based sequencing, extensive fragmentation of peptide ions is essential to generate arrays of adjacent fragments that reveal the amino acid sequence, often referred to as ion ladders or sequence tags (\textbf{\autoref{fig:fig1.4}a}).
 The amino acid sequence of the fragmented peptide is derived by comparing the mass difference between two adjacent fragment ion peaks to the masses of amino acids and combinations thereof.
-The produced fragment ion series must contain very few gaps larger than a single amino acid residue, because such gaps lead to exponential growth of the amino acid combinations that fit the mass difference, particularly for spectra of lower resolution.\cite{He2018Protein de novo sequencing by top-down and middle-down MS/MS: Limitations imposed by mass measurement accuracy and gaps in sequence coverage} Since there is no universal fragmentation method that can produce uninterrupted fragment ion ladders for all possible peptides, it is highly advantageous to use various fragmentation methods with distinct mechanisms and specificities to complement each other (\textbf{\autoref{fig:fig1.4}}b).\cite{Macias2020Ion Activation Methods for Peptides and Proteins} While collisional dissociation (CID/CAD/HCD) is the most used technique in shotgun proteomics experiments, multiple alternative fragmentation techniques have been introduced and have proven to be complementary.
+The produced fragment ion series must contain very few gaps larger than a single amino acid residue, because such gaps lead to exponential growth of the amino acid combinations that fit the mass difference, particularly for spectra of lower resolution.\cite{He2018Protein de novo sequencing by top-down and middle-down MS/MS: Limitations imposed by mass measurement accuracy and gaps in sequence coverage} Since there is no universal fragmentation method that can produce uninterrupted fragment ion ladders for all possible peptides, it is highly advantageous to use various fragmentation methods with distinct mechanisms and specificities to complement each other (\textbf{\autoref{fig:fig1.4}b}).\cite{Macias2020Ion Activation Methods for Peptides and Proteins} While collisional dissociation (CID/CAD/HCD) is the most used technique in shotgun proteomics experiments, multiple alternative fragmentation techniques have been introduced and have proven to be complementary.
 These specificities stem from the unique ion activation mechanisms employed by each method.
 In collision-based techniques, energy is deposited to the multiply protonated peptide ions through low-energetic collisions with inert neutral atoms or gas molecules.
-This energy is redistributed vibrationally throughout the peptide backbone, fragmenting the most labile bonds and yielding b/y-type fragment ions, as defined by the Roepstorff-Fohlmann-Biemann ion nomenclature (\textbf{\autoref{fig:fig1.4}}c).\cite{Roepstorff1984Proposal for a common nomenclature for sequence ions in mass spectra of peptides.} Although protonated amide bonds are usually the most susceptible to fragmentation, collisional dissociation often also leads to loss of labile PTMs, such as phosphorylation and sialyation.
+This energy is redistributed vibrationally throughout the peptide backbone, fragmenting the most labile bonds and yielding \emph{b/y}-type fragment ions, as defined by the Roepstorff-Fohlmann-Biemann ion nomenclature (\textbf{\autoref{fig:fig1.4}c}).\cite{Roepstorff1984Proposal for a common nomenclature for sequence ions in mass spectra of peptides.} Although protonated amide bonds are usually the most susceptible to fragmentation, collisional dissociation often also leads to loss of labile PTMs, such as phosphorylation and sialyation.

 \begin{figure*}[!htb]